-The Museum is a project inspired by myth and history.
-Hosts collections of items from the sanctuaries on the slopes and Archaic Acropolis, the collection of the Parthenon’s sculptural decoration, the exhibits from the Propylaia, temple of Athena Nike and the Erechtheion, as well as other items dating back between the 5th c.
+The new Acropolis Museum in Athens, Greece, is a project inspired by myth and history.
+Hosts collections of items from the sanctuaries on the slopes and Archaic Acropolis of Athens, the collection of the Parthenon’s sculptural decoration, the exhibits from the Propylaia, temple of Athena Nike and the Erechtheion, as well as other items dating back between the 5th c.
 BC and the 2nd c.
 AD.

 1. The CaryatidsThe Caryatids are definitely the Hollywood stars of the Acropolis.
 Thousands of men fell under their mystifying spell, including a man called Lord Elgin.